 1. What name do you like to be called in class?

 The name on the official class register is not always the name the student prefers.
 Some students won’t necessarily volunteer this information if not prompted.
 Often they would prefer a nickname or a shorter version of their name.
-Anything you can do to make a student more comfortable is a quick and easy win.
+Anything you can do to make a student more comfortable starting on the first day of school is a quick and easy win.

 2. What are you looking forward to in school this year?